Essential Dimension of Central Simple Algebras when the Characteristic is Bad: Algebras of Prime Exponent

-All this means that $\operatorname{ed}(\operatorname{Alg}_{p^n,p})\geq n+1$.
-For $p=2$ and $n=3$, this improves the lower bound produced in \cite{Baek:2011} from 3 to 4.
-There is another argument for this lower bound, that appeared in \cite{ChapmanMcKinnie:2020}.
-The point is that unless $p=n=2$, indecomposable algebras of degree $p^n$ and exponent $p$ exist (\cite{Karpenko:1995}).
-If the essential dimension were $\leq n$, then the algebra would descend to a field of $p$-rank $\leq n$, and therefore of symbol length at most $n$.
+\begin{prop} The essential $p$-dimension of $\operatorname{Alg}_{p^n,p}$ is at least $n+1$. \end{prop} \begin{proof} When $n=1$ the essential $p$-dimension is 2 by Corollary \ref{Algpp}.
+Suppose $n\geq 2$.
+The case of $p=n=2$ is also easy, see Proposition \ref{Alg42}.
+When either $n\geq 3$ or $p \geq 3$, indecomposable algebras of degree $p^n$ and exponent $p$ exist and remain indecomposable after any prime to $p$ extension (\cite{Karpenko:1995}).
+If the $p$-essential dimension were $\leq n$, then a prime to $p$ extension of the algebra would descend to a field of $p$-rank $\leq n$, and therefore have symbol length at most $n$.
 That would mean the algebra decomposes as a tensor product of $\leq n$ cyclic algebras of degree $p$.
-Hence, indecomposable algebras of degree $p^n$ and exponent $p$ are of essential dimension at least $n+1$.
+Hence, indecomposable algebras of degree $p^n$ and exponent $p$ are of $p$-essential dimension at least $n+1$. \end{proof}

-However, since the essential dimension of the generic totally decomposable algebras is $n+1$, one would expect that indecomposable algebras are of greater essential dimension.
+Since the essential dimension of the generic totally decomposable algebras is $n+1$, one might expect that indecomposable algebras to be of greater essential dimension.

 \begin{ques} What is the essential dimension of the indecomposable algebras of degree $p^n$ and exponent $p$ constructed in \cite{Karpenko:1995}? \end{ques}

 This lower bound of $n+1$ for $\operatorname{ed}(\operatorname{Alg}_{p^n,p})$ is the current state of the art.
 For upper bounds, in \cite[Theorem 1.3]{GaribaldiGuralnick:2016}, an upper bound of $2n^2-3n-6$ was provided for $\operatorname{ed}(\operatorname{Alg}_{2n,2})$ when $n$ is even, $n>4$ and $\operatorname{char}(k)=2$.
 Replacing $n$ with $2^{n-1}$ yields $\operatorname{ed}(\operatorname{Alg}_{2^n,2})\leq 2^{2n-1}-3\cdot 2^{n-1}-6$ for $n\geq 4$.
 For results on $\operatorname{Alg}_{4,2}$ and $\operatorname{Alg}_{8,2}$, see Sections \ref{d4} and \ref{d8}.
 In \cite{Baek:2012}, it was proven that $\operatorname{ed}_2(\operatorname{Alg}_{2^n,2})\leq 2^{2n-2}$.